hanseltime/yarn-cfn-resource-template/DEVELOPMENT.md

 You more than likely still need to install certain things like binaries.
 For that, we set up a `lambda-bin` folder as part of the package.json that is packed and then can write several makefile commands to install different tools to that folder.

 The resource handler then can reference these tools by using the tools that you have placed in this folder on build.
+You can see an example of how we use `const LAMBDA_BIN_PATH = resolve(__dirname, '..', 'lambda-bin')` in [handlers.ts](./src/handlers.ts)

 ## Example: Kubectl